 Sumata Gorge Area

 If you're visiting Suruga by train, plan to arrive at Shizuoka Station.
-All of these routes make use of the Tokaido-Sanyo Shinkansen (part of the JR Pass).
+All routes follow the Tokaido-Sanyo Shinkansen (included on the JR Pass).

-- From Tokyo: Leave Tokyo via the Tomei Expressway (E1) until exit junction Shizuoka IC to arrive at Shizuoka Station in Suruga in just under 2.5 hours from Tokyo (181 km/ 112 miles) via toll roads.
+Leave Tokyo via the Tomei Expressway (E1) until exit junction Shizuoka IC to arrive at Shizuoka Station in Suruga in just under 2.5 hours from Tokyo (181 km / 112 miles) via toll roads.

-- From Shin-Yokohama: A 2-hour drive from Shin-Yokohama to Shizuoka (163 km/ 101 miles) using toll highways.
+A 2-hour drive from Shin-Yokohama to Shizuoka (163 km / 101 miles) using toll highways.

-- From Nagoya: Reach Shizuoka Station in under 2.5 hours from Nagoya (183 km/ 114 miles) using toll highways.
+Reach Shizuoka Station in under 2.5 hours from Nagoya (183 km / 114 miles) using toll highways.

-- From Shin-Osaka: From Shin-Osaka to Shizuoka Station is a 4-hour drive (333 km/ 207 miles) following the highway and includes toll roads.
+From Shin-Osaka to Shizuoka Station is a 4-hour drive (333 km / 207 miles) following the highway and includes toll roads.